soltiz/golang-yaml-rules/README.md

        - name_of_rule: whatever
          # match is a node selector, starting at your document root ($)

+         # For some hints on Jsonpath syntax, you can have a look for example at https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html

          #  Here the selector targets all items in the 'containers' array
          match: "$..spec.containers[*]"
                 set: